ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 }
 ~~~

-One particular issue with terraform (which I guarantee you will come across on any multi-env terraform project) is almost embarrassing in its solution.
+One particular issue with Terraform (which I guarantee you will come across on any multi-env Terraform project) is almost embarrassing in its solution.

 There are occasions where you’d want to create a resource only when you’re in a certain environment; like an IAM policy allowing user permissions or a bastion host which you want on a dev environment, and not a prod one.
-The way to go around this with terraform is to use the ‘count’ meta-argument.
+The way to go around this with Terraform is to use the ‘count’ meta-argument.
 ‘count’ allows you to specify how many instances of a resource you’d like to create, and can be thought of as a loop.

 ~~~ruby